signalfx/integrations/aws-lambda/README.md

 #### SignalFx Wrapper vs Cloudwatch monitoring

+*Step 1: Review and Select a Deployment Method*

 While you can use both the SignalFx Wrapper and Cloudwatch methods to monitor Lambda functions at the same time, you also have the option to use only one method.

 Before you select a single method (or both), consider the following statements: